What are the risks of IT?

 What are the solutions ?

-100% protection does not exist.
-However, it is important for companies to take these risks into account and put in place security measures to prevent them.
+There is no such thing as 100% protection.
+However, it is important for businesses to consider these risks and put security measures in place to prevent them.

-Those in charge of the establishment must ensure that the activities are effectively protected against the risks mentioned above.
+Those responsible for the establishment must ensure that activities are effectively protected against the risks mentioned above.

 The first step is to put in place adequate preventive measures to minimize the likelihood of these problems occurring.